stefan-b-jakobsson/basload/README.md

 If stored in the host file system, start the emulator with x16emu -prg BASLOAD-x.x.x.PRG -sdcard sdcard.img

 Type RUN to setup BASLOAD.
-This will copy the program to it's final destination in RAM ($9000), and also setup the wedge commands that start with a ! character.
+This will copy the program to its final destination in RAM ($9000), and also setup the wedge commands that start with a ! character.
 A short description on how to use BASLOAD is displayed.